 Students will need a computer capable of accessing Canvas and watching the Echo360 lectures.
-The computer and OS must be capable of running appropriate cross-compiler tools for programming the microcontroller.
+The computer and OS must be capable of running appropriate compiler tools for programming the microcontroller.
+Ubuntu and Windows OS are the ones used in the lab and class.